OpenMPT/openmpt/doc/module_formats.md

   is valid for a given array, do not hard-code the array size but rather use `MPT_ARRAY_COUNT` or, for ensuring that char arrays are null-terminated, `mpt::String::SetNullTerminator`.
+* Pay attention to off-by-one errors when comparing against MAX_SAMPLES and MAX_INSTRUMENTS, since sample and instrument numbers are 1-based.
 * Placement of the loader function in `CSoundFile::Create` depends on various factors.
 In general, module formats that have very bad magic numbers (and thus might cause other formats to get mis-interpreted) should be placed at the